guillebot/openhab-sucks/README.md

 You can use the provided [ecovacs.items](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.items) and [ecovacs.sitemap](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.sitemap) to show the status on your OpenHAB installation, and control the robot from OpenHAB, or just listen/command to the mqtt topics using your preferred software.

-It already provides some basic control, at the moment: `clean` and `charge`.
+It already provides some basic control, see bellow.

 # Features